 Planning Document for Funding

 In July, students from Year One through Five should submit a declaration form.
-The declaration form will be sent by Faculty Registrar.
-In this form the student should indicate sources of internal and external funding (OGS, SSHRC, and CIHR) they have applied for or have received for the upcoming academic session, and to declare that they are eligible for the funding package.
+The declaration form will be sent by the Faculty Registrar.
+In this form the student should indicate sources of internal and external funding (OGS, SSHRC, and CIHR) they have applied for or have received for the upcoming academic session, and declare that they are eligible for the funding package.

 Registered students will be required to pay fees if enrolled in the sixth year but will not be eligible for the funding package.
 Registered students continue to be eligible for research and teaching positions.